-People that experience daytime sleepiness can often fall asleep anywhere without warning.
+People who experience daytime sleepiness can often fall asleep anywhere without warning.
 They may also experience decreased alertness or focus.
 This makes it very difficult to get through daily tasks.
 Some people also experience a sudden loss of muscle tone.
 This condition is uncontrollable and usually occurs during times of intense emotion.
 This can occur multiple times a day or just twice per year.
 Sleep paralysis is also a symptom of daytime sleepiness.
 This is characterized by the inability to move or speak when you are falling asleep or while you are waking up.
 Even though these symptoms only last for a short period of time, they can be terrifying.
 Most people are aware that they have this condition and can remember when it happens.
-Most of the time rapid eye movement (REM) sleep occurs during a deep sleep, but with people with daytime sleepiness, they may have no problem hitting REM sleep at any point in the day.
+Most of the time rapid eye movement (REM) sleep occurs during deep sleep, but with people with daytime sleepiness, they may have no problem hitting REM sleep at any point in the day.
 Hallucinations are also very common.
 The most common one is seeing a stranger in your bedroom.
 This typically occurs when you are not fully asleep but you begin dreaming and your brain accepts that as your reality.

 When to See a Doctor about Daytime Sleepiness

 You will want to see your doctor when your daytime sleepiness begins to get in the way of your daily life.
 If you cannot focus at work or have trouble staying awake during the day, then there may be a sleep problem occurring.
 You may also notice that you are very caffeine dependent, or you wake up with a headache and/or dry mouth.
 These are signs that you do not get good sleep.